Policy on the General Academic Environment

 The GSD seeks to maintain a learning and working environment characterized by academic integrity and fair access to educational resources.
 The GSD expects all students to honor these principles.
-Actions that violate these principles include the following, and may be the basis for disciplinary action:
+Actions that violate these principles include, but are not limited to, the following, and may be the basis for disciplinary action:

 Cases of academic misconduct adhere to the Guidelines described below.

 Guidelines for Communicating Expectations

 Students are expected to be familiar with and abide by the school’s standards for academic integrity and conduct.
 It also is suggested that instructors communicate expectations for academic conduct, and, if relevant, the following should be discussed: